Optum/dce/docs/howto.md

 ### Deploying DCE from Source

-You can build and deploy DCE from source or by using [the CLI](#deploying-dce).
+You can build and deploy DCE from source or by using [the CLI](#use-the-dce-cli).
 This section will cover deployment from source.
+Please ensure you have the following:

 1. [GNU Make](https://www.gnu.org/software/make/) 3.81+
 1. [Go](https://golang.org/) 1.12.x+